 One nifty tip that made these cupcakes possible is that I used frozen buttermilk which I brought to room temperature for the recipe.
 Weeks ago I had extra buttermilk from a recipe and I simply froze it in ice cube trays for later use.
-I originally shared this tip when I made my Peach Upside Down Cake last year.
+I originally shared this tip when I made my Pineapple Upside-Down Cake last year.
 Honestly, it's a trick that has saved me time and time again because rarely do I have fresh buttermilk on hand.

 Buttercream Frosting Ingredients

 - 1 to 2 tablespoons whipping cream

 - Preheat oven to 350 degrees Fahrenheit 20 minutes before baking your cupcakes.
 Spray a miniature muffin pan with nonstick spray and set aside.